 Generally, I avoid any kind of souvenirs.
 But, if you want to get something to remember the day by, tell your date that you want to get them a Disney pin.

-Unlike most souvenirs, these have some lasting charm and actually hold their value pretty well, because there are a lot of pin nerds people who collect them.
+Unlike most souvenirs, these have some lasting charm and actually hold their value better than other souvenirs, because there are a lot of pin nerds people who collect them.
 These also can spur conversation with your date because you get to talk about who your favorite Disney character is and why.
 They are a little more dignified than Mickey Mouse hats and don’t require carrying bulky things like stuffed animals.
 Plus, you might get to pin it on your date, which is an added bonus!

 11. Know the best make-out rides